chapel-lang/chapel/doc/rst/language/spec/arrays.rst

-.. function k:: chapel

-   	 proc Array.size: this.domain.idxType
+.. function :: proc Array.size: this.domain.idxType

 Returns the number of elements in the array.